 Our research throws up an insight that most seasoned sales managers know to be true from experience – time compliance is the first and most important factor in sales success.
 After all, if 50% of salespeople start selling only by noon, how can we expect them to cover 40-50 outlets in a day with an average time spent of 10-15 minutes at each outlet (the FMCG benchmark)?!

 Not surprisingly, we’ve found that the most successful organizations are those that achieve PJP (permanent journey plan) adherence in excess of 90%.

-The best way out to inspire your sales team to comply with the PJP is by making sure your beat/journey plan is optimized to get the most out of the saleman’s time with the least effort and cost.
+The best way to inspire your sales team to comply with the PJP is by making sure your beat/journey plan is optimized to get the most out of the salesman’s time with the least effort and cost.
 Here, again, technology is your friend.
 Tools enriched with AI can help you easily crunch a diverse set of factors including distance, traffic and demand to plan out the most optimal PJP.

 Step 4: Arm the troops with the right weapons

 Tech tools such as insights dashboard, suggested orders, retail visibility tracker and retailer app are the weapons that can help your team win in the most difficult of circumstances.

 In an increasingly digital world, leveraging the best sales and distribution tech out there can give you an unbeatable competitive advantage, while failure to do so can threaten your very survival.

 Tech products that deliver accurate, real-time data, actionable insights, proactive alerts and reports can help you make the right decision at right time.
 Use the power of data to track market demand and performance and streamline your sales and distribution.

 Step 5: Pick the best spot on the battlefield

 Build better relationships with retailers by incentivizing both the optimal placement of products and in-store brand visibility